Home > Tours > Australia Tours > Top End & Kimberley Spectacular

 • Broome Indigenous Tour: Join Robert Dann in the place where he was born for a cultural experience.
 Learn about a small slice of 40,000 years of Broome and Kimberley culture.
 Visit local landmarks of Broome, the coastline and surrounding bush.
 Hear local Aboriginal stories and try some bush tucker.

-Take an opportunity to fly in a seaplane and experience the Horizontal Falls on an exhilarating ride (at additional cost, must be booked prior to departure and will replace Scenic Freechoice touring).
+Take an opportunity to fly in a seaplane and experience the Horizontal Falls on an exhilarating ride (at additional cost, must be booked prior to departure).
+(B/D)

-It’s time to leave your new friends and the wonders of the Kimberley behind and head home, taking with you stories for life.
+After breakfast, bid farewell to your newfound friends and prepare for your journey home, taking with you stories for life.

 The itinerary is a guide only and may be amended for operational reasons.
 As such Scenic cannot guarantee the tour will operate unaltered from the itinerary stated above.
 Please refer to our terms and conditions.
 (B)